9 Things to Do in Stockholm: Vasa Museum, Gamla Stan …

 Gamla Stan is hip cafés, trendy boutiques, top-notch architecture, unusual subway galleries, contemporary and modern art – just to mention a few things.
 There are indeed so many fascinating cultural things to do in Stockholm, and it is really just a matter of picking the ones appealing most to you, when you have the opportunity to visit the Swedish capital.

 Below, we will suggest 9 interesting things to do, once in Stockholm.
-Be inspired and decide which ones sound most enticing to you!
+Get inspiration and decide which ones sound most enticing to you!

 Visit Gamla Stan